-Children's safety and well-being are protected at all times.
+AIM: Children's safety and well-being are protected at all times.
 Families are made aware of visitors to the family day care residence.
 Contact details of visitors to Educators' homes and playgroups are kept.
 To ensure compliance with Educator to child ratios prescribed by the Education and Care Services National Law and Regulations where children under thirteen years old visit the Educator's home during hours when the service is operating.

-Children (Education and Care Services National Law Application) Act No104, Bill 2010

-REASON: To ensure that Educators and visitors to their residence are aware of their responsibilities in relation to Child Protection.
+Children (Education and Care Services National Law Application) Act No104, Bill 2010 Section: 170, 171 REASON: To ensure that Educators and visitors to their residence are aware of their responsibilities in relation to Child Protection.
 A record of visitors to playgroups and Educator's services provides parents with information about people with whom their child may have had contact whilst in care.
 Records are available to the Certified Supervisor or Authorised Officers of relevant Regulatory Authorities where a concern has been raised in relation to visitors.

-Regulations: 149-151, 165-

-A visitor to the family day care residence includes anybody, other than a declared household member or a child enrolled in the Educator's service or a person delivering or collecting children from care who comes into the Educator's residence whilst the service is operating.
+Education and Care Services National Regulations, 2011 Regulations: 149-151, 165- 166, 169, 178 National Quality Standards A visitor to declared ho person delivitation ES & PRACTICE: the family day care residence includes anybody, other than a busehold member or a child enrolled in the Educator's service or a vering or collecting children from care who comes into the Educator's whilst the service is operating. for Early Childhood Education and Care, 2011, QA 2.3.4, 4.1.1, 7.1.2, 7.1.5, 7.3.1 Educators r providing ca service.
+Educators r regularly du Visitors who is operating Educators r hours of ope The Visitors record was of the visitor Educators a Families are A parent mu Educators r staying at a service.
+Educators n prohibited p Guests mus All people r day care se includes pe property, inc Where an a are informed of their responsibilities in relation to Child Protection.
+The made aware of visitors to the Family Day Care residence.
+The second on request.
+The second on request.
+The second s KEY RESOURCES: www.keepthemsafe.nsw.go v.au OCG Guide to the Child Safe Standards Links to Other Policies Child Protection documentation for the 100-point check e.g. overseas visitors, they should sign in the visitors' book each day of their stay.

-In relation to visitors who are over thirteen years of age:
+In relation to visitors who are under thirteen years of age.